This document is about: FUSION 2

 }

-SimulationBehaviour is used to get access to the NetworkRunner which contains all information about the current session including the player ID of the local player.
+The spawn code is very simple.
+Extending a SimulationBehaviour provides access to the NetworkRunner which contains all information about the current session including the player ID of the local player.

 Add the PlayerSpawner component to the Prototype Runner GameObject and assign the PlayerCharacter prefab to it.